ForgeFinx/ForgeFIX/README.md

 # Features
 * FIX 4.2 -- Full message and field support for FIX 4.2.
 Session managment, including sequence number negotiation and message resend.
 * Database-backed message store -- All valid and processed messages are stored in a local database (Sqlite currently), both to support message resend and offline auditing and querying.
-* File logging – All messages sent, and all received on the wire, whether valid or not, are written a log file for offline auditing.
+* File logging –- All messages sent, and all received on the wire, whether valid or not, are written a log file for offline auditing.
 * Async Rust API -- Async API for Rust code compatible with the Tokio runtime
 * C API -- API for use with C code, or through FFI with many others (Python, Go, etc.)
+* Testing Suite -- Run multiple test-cases against the ForgeFIX to confirm adherence to FIX 4.2 spec.

 # Status
 ForgeFIX is feature complete, and is used in production carrying live orders.
 Please consider it--however--to be a beta release until version 1.0 is released.
 API changes